wlh15-ai/javascript-1/README.md

 }
 ```

 > Note: Keep in mind this is just an example.
 It is not a good idea to reuse variable names across various scopes, each unique variable should have an appropriate name.
-Good naming convention is one of the most important habits you can develop.
+Good naming convention is one of the most important habits of a good developer.

 #### const

 ---

 `const` is a little different from `let` in that it cannot be reassigned after being declared.
-However, if an object or an array is assigned to a `const` variable, you can change their contents (properies on an object, indicies on an array).
+However, if an object or an array is assigned to a `const` variable, you can change their contents (properties on an object, indicies on an array).
 Let's see an example:

 ```js
 const num = 10